-- Participants will divide themselves into groups of 2 or 3, so that there is one facilitator for each group. - Facilitators will work with each participant to develop a storyboard that will express how their given passion (e.g. music, dance, sports, art, etc.) define them. - With video as the medium of choice, participants will use 3 different coloured post-it notes to organize lists of varying shots, interview questions, and materials (e.g. costumes, props and location) that they will need to convey their story through film.
-They will then arrange these post-it notes on Bristol board and arrange them in a chronological fashion. - Participants will then present their storyboard to the larger group and will ask for feedback and critiques. - Participants who are not working on their storyboards may also take photographs of the process at this time.
+- Participants will divide themselves into groups of 2 or 3, so that there is one facilitator for each group. - Facilitators will work with each participant to develop a photo storyboard to express a personal passion (e.g. music, dance, sports, art, etc.) - Participants will use different coloured post-it notes to organize lists of varying shots, interview questions, and materials (e.g. costumes, props and location) that they will need to convey their story through photography.
+They will then arrange these post-its on a Bristol board and arrange them in a chronological fashion. - Participants will then present their storyboard to the larger group and will ask for feedback and critiques.